-Classes meet Monday through Friday from 8:05 to 10:35 a.m. or 12:05 to 2:35 p.m.
+Classes meet Monday through Friday from 8:00 a.m. to 10:35 a.m. or 12:00 p.m. to 2:35 p.m.
 Students have the option of attending the AM or PM session.
 They attend their home school during the other portion of the day.
 The class times for some programs, such as Cosmetology, Barbering and some medical programs may be extended to meet state certification requirements.
-Transportation to/from extended hour classes may not be provided by your district, please check with your home school if transportation is needed.
+Transportation to/from extended hour classes may not be provided by your district.
+Please check with your home school if transportation is needed.